medusajs/medusa/docs/content/add-plugins/segment.md

+---
+description: 'Learn how to integrate Segment with the Medusa server.
+Segment can be used to track ecommerce events and push them to other destinations using Segment.
+Learn how to add custom tracking with Segment and Medusa.'
+---

 # Segment

 In this document, you’ll learn about the [Segment plugin](https://github.com/medusajs/medusa/tree/master/packages/medusa-plugin-segment), what it does, and how to install and use it.